nomilous/knax/.metadata/.metadata/README.md

                                               facto.

-                       Quantum entanglement is the first discovered reactive manifestation suggestive of an intrinsic overlap bet- ween the accumulated dimensions of spacetime with th- eir consequence:
+                       Quantum entanglement is the firs† discovered reactive manifestation suggestive of an intrinsic overlap be†- ween the accumulated dimensions of spacetime with th- eir consequence: